Keith Famie: Post-Survivor culinary and television career

+Documentary filmmaking career

 The ninety-minute director's cut version of the documentary film Detroit: Our Greatest Generation, which paid tribute to World War II veterans in Michigan and was produced by Famie's company Visionalist Entertainment Productions, was first shown in Fox Theatre on December 13, 2009.
 Then the one-hour version aired without commercials on WDIV-TV on December 16, 2009.
 The film and Famie's film Can You See How I See?, which addressed Iraq War and Afghan War veterans who lost sight in combat, aired on PBS stations in 2010.

 Visionalist held the August 22, 2010, public fundraiser in the Royal Park Hotel (Rochester, Michigan) to support Famie's documentary film Our Vietnam Generation, which paid tribute to Vietnam War veterans.
 The film premiered in Fox Theatre on January 28, 2011, and then aired on PBS stations on February 21, 2011.

 Famie's biographical documentary film One's Soldier's Story covers a Monroe native Michael Ingram Jr., a sergeant killed in action at age twenty-three in Afghanistan on April 17, 2010.
 The film was shown on June 14 and 29, 2011, in Canton and Royal Oak, one theatre each.
 It also aired on PBS stations, including WTVS-TV, on September 11, 2011.

 Famie also produced two more documentary films that aired on PBS stations: Live Like There's No Tomorrow (2012), which covers Jill Jack's life and musical career; two series of The Embrace of Aging (2013)—one about males, another about females.

 Famie's biographical documentary Maire's Journey covers a Goodrich resident Maire Caitlin Kent, who died from angiosarcoma at age 24 on September 27, 2013.
 The film was screened in Traverse City's State Theatre on May 1, 2016.
 He wrote a 2016 nonfiction book Maire's Journey to the Sea also about Maire Kent.